- Common Name(s):

 - Native Plants, Shrubs, Trees

 Hamamelis virginiana, known as common witch hazel, is a fall-blooming, deciduous shrub or small tree that is native to woodlands, forest margins and stream banks in eastern North America.
-It typically grows 15-20’ tall with a similar spread in cultivation, but can reach 30’ tall in its native habitat.
+It typically grows 15-20’ tall with a similar spread in cultivation but can reach 30’ tall in its native habitat.
+Its small stature makes it a good choice tree choice for tight spaces.
 Its bark is smooth and gray to gray-brown.

 Witch hazel has crooked, usually multi-trunked with low branching.
-This variety is the most cold hardy of all witch hazels.
-Its roots are sensitive to disturbance; It is one of the latest shrubs to bloom, often in November.
+This variety is the cold-hardy of all witch hazels.
+Its roots are sensitive to disturbance.
+It is one of the latest shrubs to bloom, often in November.
 It is resistant to erosion and performs well in clay soils.

 Regions: Mountain, Piedmont, Coastal Plains